StrongShiv8/strongshiv8.github.io/_posts/2023-09-15-CozyHosting.md

 [https://springhow.com/this-application-has-no-explicit-mapping-for-error/](https://springhow.com/this-application-has-no-explicit-mapping-for-error/)

-here it is using org.springframework.boot so I used this into the directory traversal,
+here it is using org.springframework.boot so I used this into the directory or files bruteforcing,

-Lets see the directory traversal of Spring Boot file system →
+Lets see the directory or files bruteforcing of Spring Boot file system →

 ```bash
 ┌──(kali㉿kali)-[~/Downloads/HTB/CozyHosting]